-Electrocardiogram - Cardiac Muscle and the Cardiac Conduction System.
-Blood flow, heart sounds and cardiac cycle - Cardiac Output. trace the blood flow through the four chambers and valves of the heart and adjacent blood vessels; describe the arteries that feed the myocardium and the veins that deplete it determine the mechanisms ECG registration; define an electric dipole; explain Einthoven's theory; explain the main provisions of the theory of Einthoven; explain the occurrence of ECG waves; determine the position of the electrical axis of the heart according to the results of the ECG; calculate heart rate and give a conclusion. describe the unique structural and metabolic characteristics of cardiac muscle; explain the nature and functional significance of the intercellular junctions between cardiac muscle cells; describe the heart's pacemaker and internal electrical conduction system; describe the nerve supply to the heart and explain its role. explain why blood pressure is expressed in millimeters of mercury; describe how changes in blood pressure operate the heart valves; explain what causes the sounds of the heartbeat; describe in detail one complete cycle of heart contraction and relaxation; relate the events of the cardiac cycle to the volume of blood entering and leaving the heart Define cardiac output and explain its importance; determine the factors that affect cardiac output discuss the nerve and chemical factors that change heart rate, stroke volume, and cardiac output.
+T Electrocardiogram - Cardiac Muscle and the Cardiac Conduction System.
+Blood flow, heart sounds and cardiac cycle - Cardiac Output. trace the blood flow through the four chambers and valves of the heart and adjacent blood vessels; describe the arteries that feed the myocardium and the veins that deplete it determine the mechanisms ECG registration; define an electric dipole; explain Einthoven's theory; explain Einthoven's theory; explain the main provisions of the theory of Einthoven; explain the occurrence of ECG waves; determine the position of the electrical axis of the heart according to the results of the ECG; calculate heart rate and give a conclusion. describe the unique structural and metabolic characteristics of cardiac muscle; explain the nature and functional significance of the intercellular junctions between cardiac muscle cells; describe the heart's pacemaker and internal electrical conduction system; describe the nerve supply to the heart and explain its role. explain why blood pressure is expressed in millimeters of mercury; describe how changes in blood pressure operate the heart valves; explain what causes the sounds of the heartbeat; describe in detail one complete cycle of heart contraction and relaxation; relate the events of the cardiac cycle to the volume of blood entering and leaving the heart Define cardiac output and explain its importance; determine the factors that affect cardiac output discuss the nerve and chemical factors that change heart rate, stroke volume, and cardiac output.
 Explain how the right and left ventricles achieve balanced functioning; describe some of the effects of exercise on heart output 4 Circulatory System: Vessels - Cardiovascular system.
 General features of the CVS.
 Blood vessels.
 Arteries and veins.
 Microcirculation stream.
 Arterioles.
 Capillaries.
-Venules. - General Anatomy of the Blood Vessels - Cardiovascular system.
+Venules General Anatomy of the Blood Vessels - Cardiovascular system.
 Cardiac Muscle muscle tissue.
 Heart.
-Layers of the Heart Wall. - Blood pressure, resistance name the 3 tunics that make up the walls of cardiovascular system components. describe the tissue type in each tunic in the wall of blood vessels. recognize the blood vessel types in a micrograph and identify their structural components. conclude the functions of blood vessels based on their histological feature, explain the role in conduction of blood and distribution of nutrients. recognize the artery types in a micrograph and identify their structural components of their wall, describe function of each layer. recognize the veins types in a micrograph and identify their structural components of their wall, describe function of each layer describe the structure of a blood vessel; describe the structure of a blood vessel; trace the general route usually taken by the blood from the heart and back again; describe variations on this route. recognize the microcirculatory blood vessel types in a micrograph and identify their structural recognize the microcirculatory blood vessel types in a micrograph and identify their structural to block again;
+Layers of the Heart Wall Blood pressure, resistance name the 3 tunics that make up the walls of cardiovascular system components. describe the tissue type in each tunic in the wall of blood vessels. recognize the blood vessel types in a micrograph and identify their structural components. conclude the functions of blood vessels based on their histological feature, explain the role in conduction of blood and distribution of nutrients. recognize the artery types in a micrograph and identify their structural components of their wall, describe function of each layer. recognize the veins types in a micrograph and identify their structural components of their wall, describe function of each layer describe the structure of a blood vessel; describe the types of arteries, capillaries, and veins; trace the general route usually taken by the blood from the heart and back again; describe variations on this route. recognize the microcirculatory blood vessel types in a micrograph and identify their structural and flow - Capillary Exchange.
+Regulation of blood pressure and flow. - Venous Return and Circulatory Shock.
+Special Circulatory Routes.
+Anatomy of the Pulmonary Circuit. - Systemic Vessels of the Axial Region - Anatomy of the Systemic Vessels of the Appendicular Region - Anatomy of the Systemic Vessels of the Appendicular Region.